privacytests/privacytests.org/assets/copy/about.md

 This website and the browser privacy tests are an independent project by me, [Arthur Edelstein](https://www.linkedin.com/in/arthuredelstein/), initially launched to the public in 2021.
 I have developed this project on my own time and on my own initiative.

 I have extensive career experience in browser privacy, having previously worked for the Tor Project, Mozilla and Brave.
-At all times I have run this website independently.
+At all times I have run this project independently.

 I am committed to maintaining this website's accuracy and impartiality.
 It is my goal not to promote any browser here, but rather to offer objective test results for all browsers that encourages a general improvement in privacy across the industry.